sschwarzer/ftputil/doc/ftputil.md

 any entry older won't be retrieved from the cache but its data instead fetched again from the remote host and then again stored for up to an hour.
-To reset <span class="title-ref">max_age</span> to the default of unlimited age, i. e. cache entries never expire, use `None` as value.
+To reset <span class="title-ref">max_age</span> to the default of unlimited age, i.e. cache entries never expire, use `None` as value.

 If you are certain that the cache will be in the way, you can disable and later re-enable it completely with `disable` and `enable`: